MythicAgents/Athena/README.md

 Note: Due to slack API rate limiting, the number of agents that can be executed at once using a specific workspace/token combination is limited.
 A lower sleeptime supports more agents.

 ### Discord
-Athen can communicate over discord channels.
+Athena can communicate over discord channels.

 Note: Due to slack API rate limiting, the number of agents that can be executed at once using a specific workspace/token combination is limited.
 A lower sleeptime supports more agents.